timmc/johnny/HACK.md

 ## TODO

+- Test that we don't fall victim to java.net.URI's constructor bug:
+  There is no `x` such that
+  `java.net.URI("http", "example.com", "/", x, null).equals(new java.net.URI("http://example.com/?ampersand=%26")`.
 - Accept suites or suite elements in parser and encoder methods.
     - Or even allow embedding of CodecSuite instances into Url and other objects?